Management

 Sanctuary Administration

-Cordell Bank National Marine Sanctuary is located entirely in federal waters and managed by the sanctuary superintendent and staff with oversight provided by the West Coast Regional Office in Monterey and the Office of National Marine Sanctuaries in Silver Spring, Maryland.
-A sanctuary advisory council has been established to provide advice and recommendations on various issues of concern throughout the sanctuary.
+Cordell Bank National Marine Sanctuary is located entirely in federal waters and managed by the Greater Farallones and Cordell Bank National Marine Sanctuaries superintendent and staff with oversight provided by the West Coast Regional Office and the Office of National Marine Sanctuaries.
+The National Marine Sanctuaries Act also authorizes the Secretary of Commerce to establish sanctuary advisory councils to provide advice to the Secretary of Commerce regarding the designation and management of national marine sanctuaries.
+This authority has been delegated to the Director of the Office of National Marine Sanctuaries.
+The Director established the Sanctuary Advisory Council.

 Acting as the federal resource trustee responsible for managing Cordell Bank National Marine Sanctuary requires an understanding of the authorizing legislation (National Marine Sanctuaries Act), regulations, terms of designation (91 KB)(2015 revision), management plan and permitting.
 Following mandates and requirements of these documents ensures that these wild ocean places will be protected for future generations.